SiteAlert/sitealert-wordpress-plugin/README.md

 This project is licensed under the GPLv2 License - see the [LICENSE.md file](https://github.com/fpcorso/wordpress-health-check/blob/master/LICENSE.md) for details.

 ## Support
-This is a developer's portal for WP Health and should _not_ be used for support.
+This is a developer's portal for SiteAlert and should _not_ be used for support.
 Please create a support ticket [here](https://wordpress.org/support/plugin/my-wp-health-check).